Jean Segura Player Props: Marlins vs. Giants

-After hitting .194 with two walks and an RBI in his past 10 games, Jean Segura and the Miami Marlins take on the San Francisco Giants (who will hand the ball to Alex Wood) at 6:40 PM ET on Tuesday.
+On Wednesday, Jean Segura (coming off going 0-for-2) and the Miami Marlins play the San Francisco Giants, whose starting pitcher will be Alex Cobb.
+First pitch is at 1:10 PM ET.

-In his previous game he had a one-hit performance (1-for-3) against the Giants.
+He had a hitless performance in his previous game (0-for-2) against the Giants.

 Jean Segura Game Info & Props vs. the Giants